 5. Use it within a week: Cooked tomato sauce can typically last up to a week when stored properly in the fridge.
 If it has been longer than that, it’s best to discard it to avoid any risk of foodborne illnesses.

-See also How do you cook bangers
+See also How long to cook spinach in soup

 By following these guidelines, you can ensure that your tomato sauce stays fresh and safe to consume for as long as possible.